ortus-boxlang/boxlang-docs/language/queries.md

 ### ColdBox Futures Parallel Programming

 If you would like a functional and much more flexible approach to multi-threaded or parallel programming, consider using the ColdBox Futures approach (usable in ANY framework or non-framework code).
-You can use it by installing ColdBox or WireBox into any Boxlang application and leveraging our `async` programming constructs, which behind the scenes, leverage the entire Java Concurrency and Completable Futures frameworks.
+You can use it by installing ColdBox or WireBox into any BoxLang application and leveraging our `async` programming constructs, which behind the scenes, leverage the entire Java Concurrency and Completable Futures frameworks.

 {% embed url="https://coldbox.ortusbooks.com/digging-deeper/promises-async-programming/parallel-computations" %}
 ColdBox Futures and Async Programming